How to induce regularization in linear models: A guide to reparametrizing gradient flow: Introduction

 \textbf{Our contribution:} Our results show that the implicit bias of gradient flow in \eqref{eq:gd_IRERM} is governed by the choice of the reparametrization $\sigmainn$ and the initialization $\w_0$, whereas the convergence behavior depends in addition on the regularity of the link function $\sigmaout$ and the loss $L$.
 Our contribution can be summarized as follows: \begin{itemize} \item Theorem \ref{theorem:vector_IRERM}: For a wide class of reparametrizations $\sigmainn$, we explicitly characterize the implicit bias of $\w$ in terms of a Bregman divergence $D_F$ with a potential function $F$ which depends on $\sigmainn$.
 In contrast to previous work \cite{gunasekar2018char,amid2020reparameterizing,wu2021implicit}, which already described a connection between the implicit bias of gradient flow and particular Bregman divergences, our assumptions on $\sigmainn$ allow us to easily calculate the Bregman divergence $D_F$ from the reparametrization $\sigmainn$.
 An analogous relation appeared recently in \cite{Li2022implicit}.
-Due to the more general setting considered therein, the results however require more restrictive assumptions.
-Whereas we assume $\sigmainn$ to be once differentiable, the authors of \cite{Li2022implicit} assume twice continuous differentiability. \item Theorem \ref{thm:Convergence}: By setting $\sigmaout = \mathrm{Id}$, we provide conditions under which a solution $\w \colon [0,T) \to \R^\N$ can be extended and convergence of $\w$ to a global minimizer of the loss can be guaranteed.
+Due to the more general setting considered therein, the results however require more restrictive assumptions. \revFinal{\revFinal{In particular, Li et al.\ \cite{Li2022implicit} assume regular parametrizations, meaning that the Jacobian is everywhere of full rank, whereas our framework permits degenerate} reparametrizations whose derivative may vanish at isolated points.} \item Theorem \ref{thm:Convergence}: By setting $\sigmaout = \mathrm{Id}$, we provide conditions under which a solution $\w \colon [0,T) \to \R^\N$ can be extended and convergence of $\w$ to a global minimizer of the loss can be guaranteed.
 We furthermore describe the convergence rates in dependence on the properties of $L$.
 Many existing works on implicit regularization explicitly assume $T = \infty$ and convergence of $\w$, cf.\ Section \ref{sec:related_work}.
 Note that parts of the proof techniques we use for the convergence rate analysis are conceptually close to the ones used in \cite{tzen2023variational} which appeared recently and analyzes mirror flow.
-However, the authors of \cite{tzen2023variational} consider a simpler setting in which the objective function is strictly convex and, in particular, the global minimizer is unique.
-Moreover, to the best of our knowledge, the sufficient condition for boundedness of the gradient flow trajectory that we describe in Theorem \ref{thm:Convergence} \ref{thm:Convergence_v} has not appeared in previous work. \end{itemize}
+However, the authors of \cite{tzen2023variational} consider a simpler setting in which the objective function is strictly convex and, in particular, the global minimizer is unique. \revFinal{Moreover, the sufficient condition for boundedness of the gradient flow trajectory (Theorem \ref{thm:Convergence} \ref{thm:Convergence_v}) has not appeared in previous work to the best of our knowledge.} \end{itemize}